tandembank/redux-form-field/README.md

 import { ITextInputOwnProps } from './TextInput';
 import TextInputFormComponent from './TextInputFormComponent';

-// Overriding keys, these will be stripped from the top level export interface INumericInputFormFieldConfig {
+// Overriding keys, these will be stripped from the top level interface export interface INumericInputFormFieldConfig {
     type: string;
 }